 That is all to tell you to choose your containers carefully.

-Personally, I always thought that the book covers were simple decorations made to make the book look more impressive.
-I thought that, maybe, a hard backed book needed some way for people to judge it by its cover.
+To some, book covers are just simple decorations made to make the book look more impressive, as though a hard backed book needed some way for people to judge it by its cover.
 Well, these book jackets actually have a purpose other than to annoy people.

 Book jackets take the brunt of all the damage inflicted on books.
 They protect from scratches, scuffing, burning (although they don’t offer much protection here) and even the occasional glob of gooey donut filling (don’t judge) that falls on the book.
 They are the book’s first line of defense.
 They also help the book remain classy.